Callable Preferred Stock Definition

-- Owners bear the risk of being called back and the strike-price premium is meant to compensate the holder for certain or all of the risks.
+- Owners bear the risk of being called back.
+The strike-price premium means to compensate the holder for certain or all of the risks.

 - These stocks certainly pay a dividend regularly to keep the shareholders attracted.
 However, it can be challenging for investors who depend on the same as a source of income.

-- These stocks can be issued as Cumulative, Participating, Callable and Convertible.
+- These stocks issue as Cumulative, Participating, Callable, and Convertible;

 - Voting control can be maintained as preferred shares are classified as non-voting shares.